sparkflows/sparkflows-docs/docs/aws/planning.rst

 This document describes details to help you plan on deploying and using Fire Insights on AWS.

-Security
+Installation
 --------

-Fire Insights is installed onto the edge node or master node of the EMR cluster.
+Fire Insights is installed on an EC2 machine.
+It can also be installed in AWS Fargete or AWS EKS.
 The jobs fired by the users would be able to access and process data on S3, HDFS, Redshift, Kinesis.

 Costs
 -----